QQI – 5N2019 Beverage Service

-Our Bar skills training programme is designed to equip participants with the knowledge, skills and competencies needed to work in a busy bar of any size.
+Our Bar service training programme is designed to equip participants with the knowledge, skills and competencies needed to work in a busy bar of any size.
 This course will be delivered on-site in a bar/hotel so that course participants can gain hands-on experience with industry experts in a real-life setting.
 In taking this course, participants will gain practical experience of the day to day tasks required of bar personnel.
 Participants will explore a broad range of topics through practical activities and ongoing skills assessment which will prepare them for their work as a barperson.

-The following topics are studied in the Bar Skills training programme:
+The following topics are studied:

 - Responsible service of alcohol (legislation)

 - Introduction to Spirits, liquors and hot alcoholic beverages.

 - Non-alcoholic beverages and service